jang33013-ops/Comp359-Assignment3/README.md

 ---

-### Member 4 — Encoding a Tree into a Prüfer Sequence
+## Kartik Bhanot — Encoding a Tree into a Prüfer Sequence

 Encoding is the reverse direction: given a labeled tree as an edge list, produce its Prüfer sequence.
 The algorithm mirrors the decoding process — repeatedly find the leaf with the smallest label, record its neighbour, remove it, and repeat until two vertices remain.